pygongnlp/pygongnlp.github.io/_pages/about.md

 Please feel free in touch if you are interested in my research work and want to communicate further.

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 Our paper titled "CoSearchAgent: A Lightweight Collaborative Search Agent with Large Language Models" was selected as a nominee for the Best Short Paper Award of SIGIR 2024 ([twitter](https://x.com/SIGIRConf/status/1812881830150062135))!
 - *2024.03*: &nbsp;🎉🎉 Two papers are accepted by SIGIR2024!
 - *2023.05*: &nbsp;🎉🎉 One paper is accepted by ACL2023!
 - *2023.03*: &nbsp;🎉🎉 I will join Renmin University of China to study for Ph.D!